ghdl/ghdl/doc/building/Building.rst

    be replaced with direct execution of the binary.
 See section :ref:`USING:QuickStart`.

 After making your choice, you can jump to the corresponding section.
-However, we suggest you to read :ref:`BUILD:dir_structure` before, so that you know where the content is placed and which temporal files are expected to be created.
+However, we suggest you to read :ref:`BUILD:dir_structure` first, so that you know where the content will be placed and which files are expected to be created.

 ..
 HINT::
-   Since GHDL is written in `Ada`, independently of the code generator you use, the `GNU Ada compiler`, `GNAT GPL`, is required, 2014 (or later) for ``x86`` (32 or 64 bits). `GNAT GPL` can be downloaded anonymously from `libre.adacore.com <http://libre.adacore.com/tools/gnat-gpl-edition/>`_.
+   Since GHDL is written in `Ada`, independently of the code generator you use, the `GNU Ada compiler`, `GNAT GPL`, is required, 2014 (or later) for ``x86`` (32 or 64 bit). `GNAT GPL` can be downloaded anonymously from `libre.adacore.com <http://libre.adacore.com/tools/gnat-gpl-edition/>`_.
    Then, untar and run the doinstall script.
 Alternatively, most GNU/Linux provide a package named ``gcc-ada`` or ``gcc-gnat``.